HackerXYT/hackerxyt.github.io/README.md

 1. **Evox Tasco**
    - A scheduling application for daily tasks with quick notes and a debts manager.

-2. **Evox Images**
+2. **T50 Images**
-   - Safely stored gallery for users to manage their images.
+   - Safely stored gallery for admins to manage their images.

 ### Gateway Functions